cjl032224/Money4Mobs/README.md

 ## How to set up a custom kill message
 To add spaces to your message, '|' symbol needs to be added.
-Colors are the the default Minecraft colors and are uppercased and surrounded by '%' symbols In order to display the amount rewarded to the player upon mob kill, use '%AMOUNT%' In order to display the balance of the player after being rewarded the money, use '%BALANCE%' Each word or value needs to be separated by a space.
+1.16.* ONLY --- Colors are the the default Minecraft colors and are uppercased and surrounded by '%' symbols In order to display the amount rewarded to the player upon mob kill, use '%AMOUNT%' In order to display the balance of the player after being rewarded the money, use '%BALANCE%' Each word or value needs to be separated by a space.
 Adding a space does not equate to a space in the result